Bangalore Development Authority: Background

 The BDA is credited with responding to these findings with some reforms in operational management and asset monitoring and accounting practices leading to a substantial increase in residential layout development and allocation.

 In 2008 the Kasturirangan Report reaffirmed that as both developer and land regulator, the BDA has neglected its regulatory role, but gained some additional credibility through the successful delivery of major infrastructure projects including the Outer Ring Road, and various flyovers and underpasses throughout the city.
 The report recommended land regulation responsibilities be handed over to other municipal bodies such as the BBMP with the BDA focusing on its function as a development body.

+In 2025, the area presided over by BDA was reduced to from 1294 sqkm of the entire Bengaluru Metropolitan Area (BMA) to just the peripheral areas covering 582 sqkm.
+The newly formed Greater Bengaluru Authority (GBA) was transferred all the powers of BDA for the 712 sqkm of Bengaluru City.